The Food Bank provides food to its member agencies in Columbiana, Mahoning and Trumbull counties. If you are in need of food, click here.

-• Your organization must be designated a 501(c)3 tax exempt organization by the federal government.
+Your organization must be designated a 501(c)3 tax exempt organization by the federal government.
+The organization must be incorporated for the purpose of serving the ill, needy or infants or be a church.

 • Your organization must be located in an area of need.
 The Second Harvest Food Bank reserves the right to review the concentration of existing programs in your neighborhood and may make a recommendation to partner with an existing program.

-• Your programs must be in operation and open to the public for a minimum of 3 months prior to applying for membership.
+• Your program must be in operation and open to the public for a minimum of 3-months prior to applying for membership.

 • In accordance with federal law and the U.S. Department of Agriculture policy, agencies must not discriminate on the basis of race, creed, color, national origin, gender, sexual orientation, religious affiliation or lack thereof, age, disability or any other characteristic that is protected by law.